HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

 # Megatron-DeepSpeed BLOOM for GPU Migration Toolkit
-This directory provides scripts for training large transformer language models such as Bloom at scale and is tested and maintained by Habana.
+This directory provides scripts for training large transformer language models such as Bloom at scale and is tested and maintained by Intel® Gaudi®.

 The model has been enabled using an experimental feature called GPU Migration Toolkit.
 For more details, refer to [GPU Migration Toolkit documentation](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Model_Porting/GPU_Migration_Toolkit/GPU_Migration_Toolkit.html).
 NOTE: You can review the [BLOOM model](https://github.com/HabanaAI/Model-References/tree/master/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed) enabled with a more traditional approach.

 For more information on training and inference of deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
-To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-models-performance/#performance).
+To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-models-performance/#performance).

 ## Table of Contents
    * [Model References](https://github.com/HabanaAI/Model-References/blob/master/README.md)